skn66/python-/README.md

 # python-
-hello this is first respotiory for python
+hello this is first repositories for python